-Currently there are two ways to implement site analytics within RED: Google Analytics and the Slate Ping Component.
+Currently, there are multiple ways to implement site analytics within RED: Google Analytics, Google Tag Manager and the Slate Ping Component.
 With either of these 3rd party software providers, you can track your visitor's behavior and analyze how they are arriving at your site.

 Check with your college or parent unit to see if they have a GA account for their units.
 If so, work with them to get the appropriate tracking ID

-If you need to create a new account and ID, follow these steps
+To create a new account follow these steps:

-- Login to http://www.google.com/analytics with your UIC email and common password.
+- Login to Google Analytics with your UIC email and common password.
 To create an account, click More options > Create account.

 Google Tag Manager

 To use Google Tag Manager you can create a GTM account.
 When you create an account, it will have a unique GTM ID.
 To add this ID to your Red website, go to Theme Settings in the dashboard and enter the ID in the appropriate field.

 The Google Tag Manager will allow you to select/deselect what information you are going to share to the Google platform and specific collection of data/visitor interaction for Google Analytics (such as scroll tracking, events, basic data, etc.).
 Google Tag Manager is also an excellent way to facilitate the management of marketing campaigns analysis within Google Analytics as well as other third-party tracking (i.e. Facebook pixel).

 The Slate Ping Component requires that you already have an account set up with Slate.